b-ox/schema4i.org/README.md

 ### Build

 All our types (objects, attribute, enumerations) are desccribed in JSON files with the suffix **.src.json**.
-The graphical user interface of our sites works on these files because - besides the included JSON-LD context - they contain the human-readable documentation of the type, links to web ressources and examples you can use in the JSON-LD playground.
+The graphical user interface of our sites works on these files because - besides the included JSON-LD context - they contain the human-readable documentation of the type, links to web ressources and examples you can use in a JSON-LD Playground.

 The `npm run build <HostURL>` command will scan these files, extract the JSON-LD context and write it to an output directory.
 The `HostURL` ist the URL of the page the output will be hosted on.
 During the build all Context-URLs referencing [schema4i.org](schema4i.org) will be rewritten to be relative to the `HostURL`.
-The build also writes the file `index.json` that contains a list of all types and the number of objects / attribute and enumerations.
+The build also writes the file `index.json`, `sitemap.txt` and `robots.txt` that contains a list of all types and the number of objects / attribute and enumerations.

 For more info on how to use the `build` command please call `npm run build -- --help`.